rboman77/lending_club/README.md

 Most of the loans are good so training data is highly imbalanced.
 We used class weights for this but they didn't seem to help.

+# Plotting Program

+*plot\_data.py*

+Reads prediction data from the database and plots ROC curves.

 # Prediction Results